vikiscience/Navigation_with_Deep_Reinforcement_Learning/README.md

 ### Model

-The problem of agent navigation was solved by utilizing Deep Reinforcment Learning setting, particularly by implementing DQN and Double DQN.
+The problem of agent navigation was solved by utilizing Deep Reinforcement Learning setting, particularly by implementing DQN and Double DQN.

 For model details, see [report].